Reddishye/decoutilities/README.md

 - `decorate(decoration, text)`: Decorates the text with the specified decoration.
 The available decorations are: bold, underline, and italic.

 - `format(text)`: Replaces aliases in the text with their corresponding ANSI escape codes.
 The available aliases are the same as the colors and decorations listed above.

+- `@formated`: Decorator used to make a function's output return always a colorful string.

 ### Notes